Why You’re Doing Sticker Charts Wrong – And How to Fix Them

 I wondered if there were a way to revamp that particular parenting tip to make it more effective in the long run.

 What if instead of me being the one handing out the stickers as a reward, my child was in charge of celebrating her own small victories?

 I pictured myself cheering alongside her when she was happy with her progress, not manipulating her to behave a certain way.

 Celebrate, Don’t Reward

-One day, I sat down with Abby for a serious but calm talk on her night wakings.
+One day, I sat down with my daughter for a serious but calm talk on her night wakings.